rogerGunis/ebaykleinanzeigenautomator/README.md

 -project.dataDirectory=./data
 -session=123456789
 ```
-The session parameter will resume a previous session.
-The session identifier provided can be found in the JSON or the directory name under /data.
+The `session` parameter will resume a previous session.
+The session identifier provided can be found in the JSON or the directory name under `/data`.

 In case you want to start the application from within your Java IDE there are further options in config/project.properties, e.g. enabling debug output.
 By default the application is configured for console interaction and headless browser usage.